duncanp-sonar/almvm/labs/vstsextend/sonarcloud/readme.md

    {% include important.html content= "If you do not have the appropriate permissions to install an extension from the marketplace, a request will be sent to the account administrator to ask them to approve the installation." %}

-   The SonarClound extension contains build tasks, build templates and a custom dashboard widget.
+   The SonarCloud extension contains build tasks, build templates and a custom dashboard widget.

 1. Create a new VSTS project for the lab